ctesta01/Simulacron3/README.md

 ## Other Related Works

-`{Simulacron3}` is one of many attempts to standardize the workflow of running simulations.
+`{Simulacron3}` is one of many attempts to help with the workflow of running simulations.
 A lot of inspiration was taken from:

 - [simChef](https://github.com/Yu-Group/simChef)